BuiltonDev/builton-demo-store/README.md

 To run this project locally, a couple of prerequisities need to be met.

 1. You need to have valid BuiltOn API key.
 You can get it by logging in/creating an account in [BuiltOn Dashboard](https://dashboard.builton.dev) and navigate to `Settings` from the main menu.
-The key is located under the `API keys section`.
+The key is located under the `API keys` section.

 2. You will need [Firebase](https://firebase.google.com/) authentication services as an authentication provider.
 You will need to link it in your [BuiltOn Dashboard](https://dashboard.builton.dev) account.
 You can do that by navigating to `Settings` and linking `Firebase` under `Auth Providers` section.